nasawakeupcalls/nasawakeupcalls.github.io/_posts/2004-03-31-MARS_OPPORTUNITY.md

 author: "NASA: Music to Wake Up By"
 type: MusicPlaylist
 date_modified: 2004-01-04:Sol 85
-songs: ["Take Me Out to the Ball Game! by Jack Norworth"]
+songs: ["Take Me Out To The Ball Game by Jack Norworth"]
+genres: []
 ---

 ----
 ### DATE: March 31, 2004
 ----
-⊹ Take Me Out to the Ball Game! by Jack Norworth
+✷ Take Me Out To The Ball Game *by* Jack Norworth

 #### Comment:
 * in honor of all the baseball-related target names chosen this sol.